hraftery/prism-chamfer/README.md

 I started playing with the masks in [BOSL](https://github.com/revarbat/BOSL/wiki/masks.scad#fillet) and [corner-tools](https://www.myminifactory.com/object/3d-print-tools-for-fillets-and-chamfers-on-edges-and-corners-straight-and-or-round-45862), and my fears were allayed - if only I could position the masks right, chamfers would come my way.
 But surely there's a better way to position and size the masks than painstakingly calculating the geometry of every edge?
 If only there was some sort of... programmable CAD tool... then I could free my feeble mind from the arithmetic and let the computer do the chores!

 And so it began.
 With my grand sum of OpenSCAD experience consisting of doing the cars in the beginner's tutorial, I embarked on a chamfer library.
 Pretty soon I realised even the masks in `BOSL` and `corner-tools` weren't going to cut the mustard, so a wrapper that just does the positioning was out.
-Fortunately, modelling the masks is the easy part, and as a bonus the library is self-contained.
+Fortunately, modelling the masks is the easy part, and as a bonus the library becomes self-contained.

 Getting the abstraction right was a journey, and lots of code hit the cutting room floor.
 I even tripped and fell into developing some fairly novel (in the can't-find-it-on-Google sense) [geometry algorithms](https://math.stackexchange.com/questions/3549762/trig-is-there-a-formula-that-finds-middle-between-two-angles-with-non-right-tri/4750179#4750179) to get the job done.
 In the end, I'm shocked its only 150 lines and pleasantly surprised I was able to boil it down to a single interface.
 Hopefully the value density is high, and it can be widely used as a generic chamfering tool.